 A: No. Company lawyers are required to act in the best interest of the company, not the whistleblower.
 Company lawyers who receive whistleblower complaints are not obligated to report those complaints to the government.
 In the past, company lawyers have used attorney-client privilege to hide evidence of whistleblower reports.

 A: You should consult a whistleblower attorney before making any internal disclosures.

 A: There are several government hotlines for reporting fraud, waste, and abuse.
 However, it is important for whistleblowers to know the specific procedures and requirements for different whistleblower programs before reporting.
 Consulting an attorney to learn your rights is the first step a whistleblower should make.

-For additional information on whistleblower hotlines and talking with company lawyers, please read Rules 17 and Rule 18 published in The New Whistleblower's Handbook: A Step-by-Step Guide to Doing What's Right and Protecting Yourself, the first-ever consumer's guide to whistleblowing.
+For additional information on whistleblower hotlines and talking with company lawyers, please read Rules 17 and Rule 18 published in The New Whistleblower's Handbook: A Step-by-Step Guide to Doing What's Right and Protecting Yourself (Lyons Press, 2017), the first-ever consumer's guide to whistleblowing.
 It contains twenty-five clear and comprehensive rules that fully explain the how to effectively blow the whistle.
-This book is also available directly from the publisher, or at a public library.
-It is very important that you review this resource in order to determine what laws may protect you and whether you need to take immediate action to protect your rights.

 The material in this FAQ may not reflect the most current legal developments.
 The content and interpretation of the law addressed herein is subject to revision.
 We disclaim all liability in respect to actions taken or not taken based on any or all the contents of this website or in this FAQ.
 Before acting on any information or material in this web site, we strongly recommend you review these resources.